ganioc/msp430_cc1101/README.md

 include/  Basic type definitions and HAL API.

+##### pins definition
+Such as cc1101 control pins GDO0 and GDO2 are defined in hal_board.c file.
+* pinGDO0  For cc1101 RX, TX sync word signal, which is used as the interrupt for msp430 to RX/TX packets
+* pinGDO2  Reserved
+* pinTest  Reserved
+* pinLED   0 to light the LED, 1 to turn off

 #### app
 This is the application code.
 Everytime you need to compile it in IAR, just add the main*.c file into the project as the main-entry file.
 Remove the old one of course.